 The Shoah Memorial in Paris opens its doors to us free of charge, inviting us to remember and understand the history of the Jews of France, especially during the Second World War.
 [Read more]

-There's no way around it: at least half of all foreign films shot in Paris feature pretty shots of the Pont de Bir-Hakeim!
-Do you know which bridge we're talking about?
-This summer, the Pont de Bir-Hakeim is getting a makeover.
-Discover its history!
+There's no getting around it: at least half of all foreign films shot in Paris feature beautiful shots of the Bir-Hakeim Bridge!
+Can you guess which bridge we're talking about?
 [Read more]

 History of the Iena Bridge